unt-libraries/django-major-event-log/docs/developing.rst

     $ python manage.py runserver

-(press Ctrl-c to stop the development server)

-You should now be able to access both the admin portion of the app at 127.0.0.1:8000/admin/, or the public-facing side of the app at 127.0.0.1:8000/major-event-log/.
+You should now be able to access the admin portion of the app at 127.0.0.1:8000/admin/ and the public-facing side of the app at 127.0.0.1:8000/major-event-log/.

 Testing